-The Student Affairs Title IX Coordinator oversees the University's response to complaints of sexual harassment, sexual misconduct, and sexual assault in cases where a Boston College student is the complainant.
+The Student Affairs Title IX Coordinator oversees the University's response to complaints of sexual harassment, sexual misconduct, sexual assault, stalking, and relationship violence in cases where a Boston College student is the complainant.
 The coordinator or designee is available to meet with students as needed.
-The coordinator will help ensure that appropriate measures are taken to adequately address complaints and protect the safety and well being of victims.
-The Title IX coordinator also maintains records of all cases, documents the University's response, and sees that appropriate measures are taken to identify and address any patterns or systemic problems that contribute to a hostile environment for students at the University.
+The coordinator will help ensure that appropriate measures are taken to adequately address complaints and protect the safety and wellbeing of victims.
+The Title IX coordinator also maintains records of all cases, documents the University's response, and sees that appropriate measures are taken to identify and address any patterns or systemic problems that may contribute to a hostile environment for students at the University.

 Boston College Harassment Counselor